 Fast forward a few months.
 I finally decided around the end of June that I actually fancied it, despite the weekend being only one weekend before this year’s summer holiday.
 None of the family wanted to come up with me, which made it easier to plan on the basis that Scott’s family were also planning to be away.
 We’d got a weekend of quite laddish geocaching and beer drinking on the cards.
 Funny how things turn out.

-I looked for a hotel that was sort of on the way.
+I looked for a hotel that was on the way.
 I didn’t see anything I liked at the top of England, so I went the whole hog and booked a place in Gretna.
 There’s a Days Inn at the motorway services there.
-The drive up was fairly uneventful once I got out of the traffic in Northamptonshire.
-I arrived at the hotel at about 11 pm on Wednesday night, having stopped for dinner on the way.
-The hotel was basic but perfectly functional and very well positioned.
+The drive up was uneventful once I got out of the traffic in Northamptonshire.
+I arrived at the hotel at about 11 pm, having stopped for dinner on the way.
+The hotel was basic but functional and well positioned.

 I planned to go up the west side and down the east side.
 Kas was taking the girls up to her mum’s, so there was an opportunity to break up my journey home by meeting up with them.
 That meant I could colour in a few more counties, and also that I could take my car over the new Queensferry Crossing.
 So Gretna on the way up, then.